Ireland Student Visa 2026: Requirements, Cost & Processing Time

 • NFQ Level 10 = Doctoral Degree (approximately 4 years duration)

-What can a Student do or not do on an Ireland Student Visa?
+What International Students can do or not do on the Ireland Student Visa?

-When on an Ireland student visa, international students can:
+When on an Irish student visa, international students can:

-• Students cannot come to study a part-time or distance-learning course in Ireland.
+• Students cannot study a part-time or distance-learning course in Ireland.

 • Students cannot enrol in a non-degree language course when on an Ireland study visa for a degree programme.
 However, students can opt to study a foundation course before their primary degree programme and the same must be mentioned on any visa application or leave to remain in Ireland.